Bed Smart 101

 CertiPUR-US Certified: A certification ensuring the foam used in mattresses is free from harmful chemicals and has low VOC emissions.
 It also promotes better indoor air quality.

 Hypoallergenic (Allergens): Materials that help reduce allergic reactions.
-It’s essential for those sensitive to common allergens like dust or pollen.
+It’s essential for those sensitive to common allergens like dust mites or pollen.

 OEKO-TEX Standard: A certification indicating the absence of harmful substances in textiles.
 It ensures safety for direct skin contact.